General Information On The Different Types of Ticks

 - American dog tick: Also known as a wood tick, they are a reddish-brown.
 They are found across the United States, predominately east of the Rocky Mountains and along the Pacific coast.
 They are known to transmit Rocky Mountain spotted fever and tularemia.
-The name comes from their preference for feeding on dogs in their adult stage.

 - Blacklegged tick: Also known as the deer tick, or Lyme disease tick, these reddish-brown insects have black legs.
 They are found in both the Northeastern and Midwestern U.S. These ticks are a cause for concern as infected ticks spread Lyme disease, babesiosis and anaplasmosis.
 To transmit Lyme disease, the disease itself has to be present in rodent populations that the ticks feed on.
-The Western blacklegged tick is found on the Pacific coast.

 - Brown dog tick: True to their name, these ticks are brown, and are usually found on dogs.
-They are widespread across the U.S. and transmit Rocky Mountain spotted fever.
+They are widespread across the U.S. and can transmit Rocky Mountain spotted fever.

 - Gulf Coast tick: These light brown ticks are found in states along the Gulf of Mexico and the Atlantic Coast.
 They are usually found on birds, rodents and livestock, but can transmit spotted fever strains to people.